plaid/plaid-node/PUBLISH.md

   - `/api_route`
 ```

-Also, feel free to make the `package.json` version changes within this PR as well so you don't have to create two separate ones.

 3. **Create a new version**

 Creating a new release and publishing to npm is simple and bundled into a